-Properties are allocated in the following manner:
+Properties are allocated by the Neighbourhood Managers in the following manner:

-- Best Use (Note that in the allocation of two bed upper flats couples and those with access of less than three nights per week are classed equally to those requiring both bedrooms.
-Those with access of over three nights per week, should they wish, will also be considered.) - Level of Priority - Date of priority - Date of Registration - 12.1 For the purpose of this policy BHA will normally look to allocate to a family group in the first instance.
+Best Use (Note that in the allocation of two bed upper flats couples and those with access of less than three nights per week are classed equally to those requiring both bedrooms.
+Those with access of over three nights per week, should they wish, will also be considered.)

+- Level of Priority - Date of priority - Date of Registration - 12.1 For the purpose of this policy BHA will normally look to allocate to a family group in the first instance.
 A family group is defined as a basic unit consisting of immediate family: parents and their children.
 Extended family such as Uncle, Cousin, Sister (of parent) etc. will be considered after the family group.
-Full time live in carers are classed as a family unit, overnight carers with their own home will be classed behind a family unit.
-The Housing Services Manager may override this rule and we reserve the right to do so in exceptional circumstances or where we feel this is reasonable. - The applicant who will be considered for housing will be contacted within 48 hours of the closing date unless there are exceptional circumstances.
+Full-time live-in carers are classed as a family unit, overnight carers with their own home will be classed behind a family unit.
+The Neighbourhood Services Lead may override this rule and we reserve the right to do so in exceptional circumstances or where we feel this is reasonable. - The applicant who will be considered for housing will be contacted within 48 hours of the closing date unless there are exceptional circumstances.
 Contact will be via the applicant's email or 'phone call unless there are exceptional circumstances.
-An applicant has 48 hours to respond to any offer, if the applicant has not responded we will try and make contact the next working day.
-If contact fails we will move to the next suitable applicant and the offer will be classed as a refusal.
-If the applicant has homeless priority then we will liaise with a homelessness officer within SBC.
-Applicants are entitled to two reasonable offers, should an applicant refuse two reasonable offers then their application can be placed on hold for six months. - 12.3 Any offer is provisional and subject to circumstances being confirmed, proof of residency (if required) provided and a tenancy reference obtained.
-We recognise that a reference may not always be obtainable however should a reference not be satisfactory we may decide to retract the provisional offer.

-Offers that are retracted are normally due to a poor reference, change in circumstances (e.g. different household makeup) or false information.
-When an offer is retracted the applicant has 3 working days to appeal the decision.
-The Housing Services Manager will review the appeal as a Stage 1 complaint whilst holding the property.
-If the appeal is not upheld then the applicant has the right to register a Stage 2 complaint however BHA will not hold the property for the applicant at this stage.
+An applicant has 24 hours to respond to any offer, if the applicant has not responded we will try and make contact the next working day.
+If contact fails, we will move to the next suitable applicant and the offer will be classed as a refusal.
+If the applicant has homeless priority, then we will liaise with a homelessness officer within SBC.
+Applicants are entitled to two reasonable offers, should an applicant refuse two reasonable offers then their application can be placed on hold for six months. - Any offer is provisional and subject to circumstances being confirmed, proof of residency (if required) provided and a tenancy reference obtained.
+We recognise that a reference may not always be obtainable however should a reference not be satisfactory we may decide to retract the provisional offer. - Offers that are retracted are normally due to a poor reference, change in circumstances (e.g. different household makeup) or false information.
+When an offer is retracted the applicant has 2 working days to appeal the decision.
+The Neighbourhood Services Lead will review the appeal as a Stage 1 complaint whilst holding the property.
+If the appeal is not upheld then the applicant has the right to register a Stage 2 complaint however BHA will not hold the property for the applicant at this stage. - 12.5 The Neighbourhood Services Lead will audit a random selection of allocations from each Neighbourhood Manager each quarter.